taboritis/dto-wizard-php/README.md

 ```

 ### Private properties
-Although it is not recommended, it is possible to set private object properties using a factory.
+Although setting private properties is not recommended in DTO, it can be done using DtoWizard/Factory.
 However, it is important to remember that in such cases, you must also create a getter that allows access to the given property.
-Of course, in this scenario, you can take advantage of the getter's advantages, such as the ability to handle unset or nullable properties.
+Of course, in this situation, you can benefit from the advantages of using a getter, such as its ability to handle properties that are unset or nullable.

 ```php
 class User